 On more than one occasion over the last year, I have been asked a variation of the following question:

-Well, just as a starter, here are four areas where I feel Microsoft products really excel in an educational context:
+Here are four areas where I feel that Microsoft solutions really excel in an educational context:

-- Accessibility – Microsoft are putting learning firmly in the hands of students, with impressive app compatibility on all devices.
-Not forgetting the outstanding ‘built-in’ Microsoft Learning Tools, which are now readily available across their broad suite of applications.
+- Accessibility – Microsoft are helping to put learning firmly in the hands of students, with impressive app compatibility on all devices.
+Not forgetting the ‘built-in’ Microsoft Learning Tools – which are now readily available across their broad suite of applications.

-- Responsiveness – From personal experience the MS product teams are extremely responsive to feedback and subsequently, the needs of learners and educators.
-In fact, my own ‘wish list’ of Microsoft Teams features from the last academic year are already on the product’s roadmap and scheduled for release later this year.
+- Responsiveness – From personal experience the Microsoft product teams are extremely responsive to feedback and subsequently, the needs of educators and learners.
+In fact, my own wish list of Microsoft Teams features from the last academic year are already on the product roadmap and scheduled for release later this year.

-- Relevance – MS applications, including Teams, actively support students to develop digital literacy skills that will prepare them for future employment.
-In addition, we now know that there are 13 million daily active users of Microsoft Teams worldwide, with over 500,000 organisations having adopted the platform for workplace communication and collaboration.
+- Relevance – Microsoft applications (including Teams) can actively support students to develop digital literacy skills that will prepare them for future employment.
+In addition, we now know that there are 13 million daily active users of Microsoft Teams worldwide – with over 500,000 organisations having adopted the platform for workplace communication and collaboration.

-- Integration – The applications are also extremely well integrated.
-Not just with each other, but also with a vast array of 3rd party tools and connectors – some of the most recent examples of which, include: Turnitin, Kahoot and Moodle.
+- Integration – These applications are also extremely well integrated.
+Not just with each other, but also with a vast array of 3rd party solutions, including: Turnitin, Kahoot and Moodle.

-In June 2018 I wrote articles for the Microsoft Education and ALT blogs, around our institution’s early adoption of Microsoft Teams in learning and teaching.
-I identified two key areas where the introduction of Teams had been successful in addressing some common challenges.
+In June 2018, I wrote articles for the Microsoft Education and ALT blogs around our institution’s early adoption of Microsoft Teams for teaching and learning.
+I identified two key areas where the introduction of Teams had been successful in addressing common challenges.

-- A lack of engagement with some often ‘static’ discussion tools which sit within ‘traditional’ learning platforms.
+- A lack of engagement with some often ‘static’ discussion tools that sit within ‘traditional’ learning platforms.

-- The use of contemporary social media (e.g. Facebook), to facilitate an online community and discussion spaces.
+- The use of contemporary social media platforms to facilitate online community and discussion spaces.